“Deoxyribonucleic acid, DNA is the genetic material of us, made up of the deoxy sugar, phosphate and nitrogenous bases.”

 The hydrogen bonds are the key factors in the polymerase chain reaction.
-As the numbers of hydrogen bond increases, the denaturation temperature further increases.
+As the number of hydrogen bonds increases, the denaturation temperature further increases.
 Furthermore, the higher the total GC content higher the denaturation time.
 In general, 95°C temperature and 5 minutes of denaturation are capable to break all the hydrogen bonds between double-stranded DNA.

 Read more on PCR here: The polymerase chain reaction.

-Further to this, a weak Van der Waals forces, Base-stacking interactions and week hydrophobic effect also occur between the bases that help to stabilize the DNA.
+Further to this, weak Van der Waals forces, Base-stacking interactions and weak hydrophobic effect also occur between the bases that help to stabilize the DNA.

-A phosphodiester bond occurs between the 3’ carbon of the one deoxyribose sugar and 5’ carbon of second deoxyribose.
+A phosphodiester bond occurs between the 3’ carbon of the one deoxyribose sugar and the 5’ carbon of the second deoxyribose.
 The phosphodiester bond creates the backbone of DNA.
-The bond is formed one the pyrophosphate is released.
+The bond is formed once the pyrophosphate is released.

-The 5’ or 3’ position without the nucleotide is defining as an “end” of the DNA.
-One end of DNA with the free phosphate is known as 5′ end while the other end with the free hydroxyl group is known as 3′ end.
+The 5’ or 3’ position without the nucleotide is defined as an “end” of the DNA.
+One end of DNA with the free phosphate is known as the 5′ end while the other end with the free hydroxyl group is known as the 3′ end.

 “In the nucleic acid (DNA/RNA) all the phosphodiester bonds are in the same orientation along the chain.”